Miskatonic-Investigative-Society/CoC7-FoundryVTT/coc7/manual/en/README.md

 # Call of Cthulhu Scene Menu

-To access this menu you will need to have an active scene which can be created in the [fas fa-map]Scenes Directory.
+To access this menu you will need to have an active scene which can be created in the [fa-solid fa-map]Scenes Directory.
 These options are only available to the Keeper.

 - _Keeper's tools_
   - _Development phase_: When enabled, players can make improvement rolls for their marked skills.